Skip to main content

 During the first step of admissions you should upload:

-Attention: Remember, that in case of legalization you are required to have the stamp and the signature of the Polish Embassy!
+Attention: Remember, that in case of legalization you might be additionally required to have the stamp and the signature of the Polish Consul!
 Read more about legalization.

 • Sworn translation of the diploma and Transcript of Records into Polish or English, unless it's already in Polish or English,